mvolkmann/blog/src/raycast.md

 open the Raycast settings, select the "My Schedule" command, scroll to the bottom of its settings, and change the value of "Show Events in Menu Bar".
-It's unclear whether this works with Bartender.
+It's unclear whether this works with the Bartender utility.

 ## Clipboard History